Online Learning Opportunities

 Below are some important points about Senate Bill 289.

 - A student may take an online course even if the course is offered by Forsyth County.

-- Availability of online courses during the school day is subject to the availability of personnel to supervise online students and the capacity of the school to accommodate online learners.
+- The availability of online courses during the school day is subject to the availability of personnel to supervise online students and the capacity of the school to accommodate online learners.
 Check with your school counselor for more details regarding availability.

-Full-time and part-time online learning opportunities may be accessed through our district iAchieve Academy, Georgia Virtual School, or vendors and virtual schools listed on the Georgia Online Clearinghouse.
+Full-time and part-time online learning opportunities may be accessed through Forsyth Virtual Academy, Georgia Virtual School, or vendors and virtual schools listed on the Georgia Online Clearinghouse.
 The clearinghouse will assist parents and students in finding online courses, online course providers, and research guidelines that constitute high-quality online courses.

 Request Online Courses

 Requests are subject to counselor and administrative approval.
 Parent/guardian approval must be obtained for students to take an online course.
 Parents/guardians of high school should complete the FCS Georgia Virtual School (GAVS) Intent to Participate form found in Parent Portal to approve.
 Parents/guardians of middle school students should reach out to their student's counselor.
 GAVS course requests for the 2024-2025 school year must be submitted by July 10, 2024.